Find partnership terms by letter

 Example:

 Jonie had to remove a partner from her program for sending bot leads through.
-One of the most important parts was deactivating the partner's link so their referrals couldn't access the program webpage.
+One of the most important parts was deactivating the link so their referrals couldn't access the program page.

 Noune